Code-Institute-Submissions/bridcourtney-Business-Travel-Guide/README.md

 -   ## Test Plan

-    The application was tested end to end with objective evidence provided for successful execution.
+    The application was tested end to end.
 All requirement functionality was tested and objective evidence of each     test script attached.
 Please view the Executed Test Protocol in link below -

  -   Executed Test Protocol - [View](Test_Protocol/Test_Scripts_performed.pdf)

+-   ## Further Testing

+-   During testing it was found the 'Geocoder failed due to: INVALID_REQUEST' error was appearing on startup, to fix this I added a default value to #latlng.
+-   During testing users reported it was confusing that there was no response when Comment was submitted on Contact page, I fixed this by added a success and fail Alert.
+-   The Website was tested on Google Chrome, Internet Explorer & Microsoft Edge.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+-   A large amount of testing was done to ensure that all pages were linking correctly.
+-   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

+-   ## Known Bugs
+-   Sometimes the user needs to hit the refresh button to load the map

 # Validators